FOD & Maintenance Costs

 Recently Southwest Airlines’ Houston station spent approximately $7000 for tire repair costs.
 More significant was the time ramp equipment was out of service.
 As you know, keeping equipment in serviceable condition is essential to running an efficient operation.

-Southwest’s Ground Equipment Maintenance Foreman decided to try Shields Magnetics and their product line, including the magnetic ramp sweeper.
-This product is designed to pick up metallic FOD in order to prevent ingestion in aircraft engines and to prevent tire damage to ramp equipment.
-Initially Southwest purchased three Magnetic Ramp Sweepers.
+Southwest’s Ground Equipment Maintenance Foreman decided to try Shields Magnetics FOD Magnets and their product line, including the magnetic ramp sweeper.
+The FOD Magnet is designed to pick up metallic FOD in order to prevent ingestion in aircraft engines and to prevent tire damage to ramp equipment.
+Initially Southwest purchased three Magnetic Ramp Sweepers/FOD Magnets.
 These immediately proved very effective.
-They followed up with an order to equip each of their bag tugs with a unit.
+They followed up with an order to equip each of their bag tugs with a FOD Magnet Magnetic Sweeper.
 The result has been that tires repairs have been significantly reduced, from somewhere in the vicinity of 15 flat tires a week down to two or three.